allhanz/dog_bread_prediction_pj/README.md

 1) download this project files
 2) run the .py file
   python dog_app.py
-3) also you can check the details by ony opening the "dog_app.html" via web browser such as chrome
+3) also you can check the details by opening the "dog_app.html" via web browser such as chrome

 ## some prediction issues
   the following cases may can not be predicted correctly, and also checked in this project.